Jurassic World: Fallen Kingdom poster

 Comparative Analysis

-Additional action films include The Ministry of Ungentlemanly Warfare, The Bad Guys and Lake Placid.
+Additional action films include The Bad Guys, Puss in Boots and Venom: The Last Dance.
 For more J.A.
-Bayona analyses, see The Orphanage, A Monster Calls.
+Bayona analyses, see The Orphanage, The Impossible and A Monster Calls.

 Plot Points by Act